Boulder Faculty Assembly Meeting

 A. Approval of Minutes

-MOVED by Nauenberg and seconded by Sture that the minutes of November 6, 2003 be approved as amended.
+MOVED and seconded that the minutes of September 4, 2003 be approved as amended.
 There being no further comments or changes to the minutes, the motion to approve the minutes carried.

 D. Committee Reports

-The next regular meeting of the Boulder Faculty Assembly will be on Thursday, February 5, from 4:00 to 5:30 p.m. in the Fleming Law Building, room 156.
+The next regular meeting of the Boulder Faculty Assembly will be the Senate meeting on Thursday, November 6, 4:00 to 5:30 p.m. in the Fleming Law Building, room 156.

 The Chair thanked everyone for attending and the meeting was adjourned.